mksaraf/kubernetes-lab-tutorial/content/patterns.md

 }
 ```

 The template above contains the ``retry_join`` property.
-The value for this property must be the list of the three consul server names required to form the cluster.
-Unfortunately, these names are not known in advance, because they depend on the namespaces where the pods are running.
-For this reason, we put a placeholder ``consul.default.svc.cluster.local`` and use an init container to change the placeholder before the main consul container server starts.
+The value for this property must be the list of all the three server names required to form the cluster.
+Unfortunately, these names are not known in advance, because they depend on the namespace where the pods are running.
+For this reason, we put a placeholder ``consul.default.svc.cluster.local`` and use an init container to change the placeholder with the real name before the main container starts.

 The following snippet reports the init container and the main container